unparalleled-js/docs-1/connectors/zendesk/get-organization-details-by-id-action.md

 # Zendesk - Get organization details by ID action

-This action retrieves details about a specific organization your Zendesk instance that matches a search by user ID.
-Only results that matches the criteria will be returned.
+This action retrieves details about a specific organization that matches a search by organization ID.
+Only records in your Zendesk instance that matches all the criteria will be returned.

 ![Get organization details by ID](/assets/images/connectors/zendesk/get-organization-details-by-id.png) *Get organization details by ID*